Follow our tips and tricks to combat risks like viruses and spyware, phishing scams, fraud, and exposure to unexpected or inappropriate content.

-Detect and eliminate online threats including viruses, Trojans, spyware, adware and malicious sites by using anti-virus and anti-spy software.
+Detect and eliminate online threats including viruses, Trojans, spyware, adware and malicious sites by using anti-virus and anti-spyware software.

-Cookies are files on your browsing device that websites use to store information about you between sessions
+Cookies are files on your device that websites use to store information about you.

-Most of the time they're harmless - carrying out tasks such as keeping track of your username so that you don't have to log into a website every time you visit it, and storing your usage preferences.
+Most of the time they're harmless.
+They carry out tasks such as keeping track of your username so that you don't have to log into a website every time you visit, and storing your usage preferences.
 UK websites must gain your permission to enable cookies, which you can either accept, modify or deny.

-However, some cookies are used to track your browsing habits so that they can target advertising at you, or by criminals to build a profile of your interests and activities with a view to fraud.
+However, some cookies are used to track your browsing habits so that they can target advertising at you, or by criminals to build a profile of your interests and activities with the intention to defraud you.

-If your wireless network is left unsecured without a strong password, it leaves your network vulnerable, and could also slow down your connection
+If your home Wi-Fi is left unsecured without a strong password, it leaves your network vulnerable, and could also slow down your connection speed.

-Phishing involves fraudsters stealing your data by sending emails requesting personal or financial information, usually redirecting you to a fake website attempting to pass itself off as a legitimate organisation, such as your bank.
+Phishing involves fraudsters stealing your data by sending emails requesting personal or financial information, usually redirecting you to a fake website attempting to pass itself off as a legitimate organisation, like your bank.

 Your bank would never ask for your personal details via email.
 If you suspect you’re being targeted by a scammer, phone your bank directly or visit your local branch.

 Spam is unwanted junk mail, that’s usually just annoying advertising.
 But some spam mail can be intended to infect your computer or gain access to your money.
-Spam or junk filters will stop most things getting to you, but a few may get through the net.
+Spam or junk filters will stop most messages getting to you, but a few may get through the net.
 If you do spot any, put them in your junk folder.

 Many sites use Extended Validation Secure Socket Layer (EV SSL) to encrypt data.
 This means that the page is secure and the information you provide cannot be intercepted by a third party.

 The simplest way to tell if you have a secure connection is to look at your browser’s address bar.
-Depending on the browser you're using, if the page is secure the URL will change from 'http:' to 'https:' and, depending on the browser you're using, you may also see a locked padlock symbol to reassure you it is safe.
+Depending on the browser you're using, if the page is secure the URL will change from 'http:' to 'https:', the address bar may turn green and/or you may also see a locked padlock symbol to reassure you it is safe.

-There are two types of encryption key - Wired Equipment Privacy (WEP) and Wi-Fi Protected Access (WPA).
+A Wi-Fi password can be encrypted in two different ways: Wired Equipment Privacy (WEP) and Wi-Fi Protected Access (WPA).

-WPA2 has replaced WPA in new wi-fi enabled devices, but this type of security is not backward compatible with all types of broadband hardware, so check which type of encryption you should use before setting up your network security - just give your provider a ring to find this out.
+WPA2 has replaced WPA in new Wi-Fi enabled devices, but this type of security is not compatible with all types of broadband hardware.
+Check which type of encryption you should use before setting up your network security - you can give your provider a call to find this out.